YusufAliDemirkiran/machine-learning-term-project/README.md

 ## Target Variable

-The target variable is `Toplam`, total electricity generation.
+The target variable is `Tuketim`, total electricity comsumption.

 To avoid target leakage, same-time source production columns are not used directly to predict same-time total generation.
 Instead, calendar features, lag features, and rolling historical features are used.